UPavankumar/Portfolio_Assistant/resume_knowledge_base.md

 #### **Database & Application Development**
 - Managed and optimized PostgreSQL databases for production-scale applications.
-- Developed the "Ping App" and full-stack login system using the Flutter framework.
+- Developed the Software and full-stack login system using the Flutter framework.

 #### **Workflow & Integration**
 - Automated ticket extraction and inbound lead management using **N8n**.